 The trick is not to leave your goals to chance.
 Instead, architect them - it will maximize your chances of success.
 The Self Journal contains all the planning, tracking, and review templates you need to crush it.
 Best of all, it's a three-month focus - long enough to achieve something significant and short enough to push off procrastination.

-What could you achieve by the end of March 2023?
+What could you achieve by the end of March next year?
 Here’s to making the new year your best year yet.